rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 * Verify container images for software supply chain security
 * Inspect image metadata

-Focusing in these use cases, the Kyverno **verifyImages** rule uses Cosign to verify container image signatures, attestations and more stored in an OCI registry.
+Focusing on these use cases, the Kyverno **verifyImages** rule uses Cosign to verify container image signatures, attestations and more stored in an OCI registry.

 The rule matches an image reference (wildcards are supported) and specifies a public key to be used to verify the signed the image or attestations.